Musical instruments in Zambia: familiarity

 Musical instruments in Zambia: familiarity.
 The differences between the 1980s surveys and that of 2004 amount to the following.

-People mention well-known instruments more often (instead of only recognise) in 2004.
-The reason will be that the influence of the idea of true instruments is much smaller: other than true instruments are mentioned and recognised much more.
-The musical instruments that were less known in the 1980s are even less, but still, known in the 2000s.
+People name well-known instruments more often (instead of only recognising them) in 2004.
+The reason is likely that the influence of the idea of true instruments is much smaller: instruments other than true instruments are named and recognised much more.
+The musical instruments that were less known in the 1980s are even less known, but still, known, in the 2000s.

 Footnotes